itayeylath/containers-controller-app/README.md

 ## About the project
 <b>so, why did I choose to do this project?</b>

-I choose this project to implement my abilitys.

 I chose to do the project to implement my technological abilities as a full stack developer (the technologies I chose to use are shown below).

 My goal in the project is-